A Bayesian multivariate extreme value mixture model: Multivariate extreme mixture model

-where {the} random vector $\boldsymbol{X}$ has the density in \eqref{eq: mGPD_U_obs}.
-As a result, the standardized density can be expressed as
+where {the} random vector $\boldsymbol{X}$ has the density in \eqref{eq: mGPD_U_obs}, and operations are componentwise.
+As a result, the standardised density can be expressed as

-In practice, {the} mGPD is usually first defined on the standardized scale given in \eqref{eq: mGPD_U_std} and then transformed back to the observation scale using \eqref{eq:transformation}.
-Note that the U density in~\eqref{eq: mGPD_U_obs} or~\eqref{eq: mGPD_U_std} still lacks finite parametrization since it depends on the density function $f_{\boldsymbol{U}}$, which determines the extremal dependence of the mGPD.
-In the rest of this paper, we assume {that} $\boldsymbol{U}$ has independent reverse exponential components, that is $f_{\boldsymbol{U}}(\boldsymbol{x})=\prod_{i=1}^d{a^{-1}_i}\exp({a_i}^{-1}{x_i})$, for $ x_i \in (-\infty,0), a_i>0$; hence, \eqref{eq: mGPD_U_std} can be explicitly expressed as
+In practice, the mGPD is usually first defined on the standardised scale given in \eqref{eq: mGPD_U_std} and then transformed back to the observation scale using \eqref{eq:transformation}.
+Note that the U density in~\eqref{eq: mGPD_U_obs} or~\eqref{eq: mGPD_U_std} still lacks finite parametrisation since it depends on the density function $f_{\boldsymbol{U}}$, which determines the extremal dependence of the mGPD.
+Here, we assume $f_{\boldsymbol{U}}$ to have independent reverse exponential components, that is $f_{\boldsymbol{U}}(\boldsymbol{x})=\prod_{j=1}^d{a^{-1}_j}\exp({a_j}^{-1}{x_j})$, for $ x_j \in (-\infty,0), a_j>0$.
+Other forms of the $f_{\boldsymbol{U}}$ and generators are briefly discussed in Section \ref{sec:discussion}.
+In the reverse exponential case, \eqref{eq: mGPD_U_std} can be explicitly expressed as

-where $\mathbb{E}[\exp(\max(\boldsymbol{U}))] = \int_0^{\infty}1-\mathbb{P}\left(\exp(\max(\boldsymbol{U}))\leq t\right)\text{d}t = (\sum_{i=1}^da_i^{-1})/(1+\sum_{i=1}^da_i^{-1})$.
+where $\mathbb{E}[\exp(\max(\boldsymbol{U}))] = \int_0^{\infty}1-\mathbb{P}\left(\exp(\max(\boldsymbol{U}))\leq t\right)\text{d}t = (\sum_{j=1}^da_j^{-1})/(1+\sum_{i=1}^da_j^{-1})$.